MicrosoftDocs/connected-spaces/articles/web-app-cameras-connect.md

 - Connect your computer to the same network as your gateway.

     > [!NOTE]
-    > If you only know the camera’s IP address, you can look up the camera manufacture’s RTSP URL format online or in the user manual.
+    > If you only know the camera’s IP address, you can look up the camera manufacturer’s RTSP URL format online or in the user manual.
 For example, Axis cameras use rtsp://[username]:[password]@[IP address]/axis-media/media.amp.

 ## Connect cameras